JBDuler/mac-dev-setup/README.md

 [Heroku](http://www.heroku.com/), if you're not already familiar with it, is a [Platform-as-a-Service](http://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS) that makes it really easy to deploy your apps online.
 There are other similar solutions out there, but Heroku was among the first and is currently the most popular.
 Not only does it make a developer's life easier, but I find that having Heroku deployment in mind when building an app forces you to follow modern app development [best practices](http://www.12factor.net/).

 Assuming that you have an account (sign up if you don't), let's install the [Heroku CLI](https://devcenter.heroku.com/categories/command-line).
-Heroku offers a Mac OS X installer, the [Heroku Toolbelt](https://toolbelt.heroku.com/), that includes the client.
+Heroku offers a macOS installer, the [Heroku Toolbelt](https://toolbelt.heroku.com/), that includes the client.
 But for these kind of tools, I prefer using Homebrew.
 It allows us to keep better track of what we have installed.
 Luckily for us, Homebrew includes a `heroku-toolbelt` formula:

 ```
 brew install heroku-toolbelt